lazynihilist/Pika/README.md

-Pika is a shell that implements exec and fork done for a operating system project
+Pika is a shell that implements the shell commands, builtins and other functionalities like pipe, background processes and input output redirection using fork and exec.